mattma/docs/devops/coreos.md

 ```

 ## etcd

+It stores configs for the cluster info.
+It backs Flannel for creating overlay network fabric.

 A discovery service, `https://discovery.etcd.io`, is provided as a free service to help connect etcd instances together by storing a list of peer addresses and metadata under a unique address, known as the discovery URL.
 You can generate them very easily: